What is Drone Image Forensics – Examination of Exif & JPEG Format

 The starting 2 byte of TIFF header shows type of align, if “II” is used then it is an Intel type byte align while “MM” denotes the Motorola type align.
 Commonly seen that only Ricoh use MM type byte align and most of the other digicams use II type byte align.
 So the type of byte alignment must be checked if inspecting the TIFF header.

 TTTT in the above figure shows the sort of data denoted by Tag number.
 In the Exif structure first IFD is linked to IFD thumbnail Image and after the link of IFD is terminated.
 The digicam information is being stored in EXif SubIFD an offset link.

 The Exif files contain the thumbnail image next to the IFD1.
 There are possibly three kinds of thumbnails available: RGB TIFF Format, JPEG format (it uses YCbCr) and YCbCr TIFF format.

 The JPEG Thumbnail is composed of Compression Tag (0x0103) is 6 in IFD1.
 “JpegIFByteCount(0x0202)” Tag gives the Size of JPEG thumbnail and “JpegIFOffset(0x0201)” Tag gives the Offset Value of JPEG thumbnail.

 JPEG Image Forensics

 The very first issue that arises in the area of image forensics is to evaluate, whether the image belongs to the same source as it claimed.
 And the next important issue is whether the image has captured the original scenes.
-The answer about the facts lies in the components of image cycle, so multimedia forensics can be the way to find out these answers.
-Editing fingerprint, coding finger print, and acquisition fingerprint can be great sources of artifacts for the forensic expert.
-The JPEG image cycle comprises of the below mentioned steps:
+The answer to the facts lies in the components of the image cycle.
+So multimedia forensics can be the way to find out these answers.
+Editing fingerprints, coding finger print, and acquiring fingerprints can be great sources of artefacts for the forensic expert.
+The JPEG image cycle comprises the below-mentioned steps: